 Our signature program that honors students who engage in undergraduate research or artistic endeavor with faculty guidance.
 Be recognized for making a contribution to your field of study as an undergraduate.

 The Undergraduate Symposium provides students with the unique opportunity to exhibit and share examples of their significant research and creativity with the university community.
 Takes place in April – it’s a happening!

-For pre-medical students interested in learning more about the field of Pediatric Medicine.
-Shadow physicians at a local hospital during Spring Break.
-See what this program offers.
+- Children’s Hospital Los Angeles Medical Preceptorship Program: For pre-medical students interested in learning more about the field of Pediatric Medicine.
+Students will shadow physicians at CHLA after commencement.

 A federally funded program that encourages low-income and first-generation college students as well as students from historically underrepresented ethnic groups to aim at graduate studies and an academic career.
 Check them out!